mathieuaubry/seeing3Dchairs/README.md

    >> compile;
    ```

-2. (Optional) demoGetAllDEs.m is a script that compute the discriminative elements from a set of rendered views.
+2. (Optional) [demoGetAllDEs.m](https://github.com/mathieuaubry/seeing3Dchairs/blob/master/demoGetAllDEs.m) is a script that computes the discriminative elements from a set of rendered views.
 It must be run before doing detection.
 Alternatively, you can download our pre-computed [discriminative elements](http://www.di.ens.fr/willow/research/seeing3Dchairs/data/DEs.tar).

-3. demoDetection.m is a script that uses the discriminative elements to detect chairs in a test image.
+3. [demoDetection.m](https://github.com/mathieuaubry/seeing3Dchairs/blob/master/demoDetection.m) is a script that uses the discriminative elements to detect chairs in a test image.
 It generates an HTML file visualizing the results after non-maximum suppression.

 Both scripts can be used directly for a small number of 3D models, but
 should be parallelized to use the full set in reasonable time.
 The